 People who play club sports most likely practice two to three times a week and they are usually optional.
 So.
 If you have a paper due the next day or an exam to study for, it is no big deal if you can't make a practice unlike if you're on the varsity team.
 The club level will have around five to eight games a semester.

 From the varsity point of view, you have a lot more practices to attend and some of these will likely be in the morning.
-You will definitely be in shape for the season and your weeks are packed with things to do besides practice–think film sessions, media days, lifts and more.
+You will definitely be in shape for the and your weeks are packed with things to do besides practice–think film sessions, media days, lifts and more.
 If you are up for all of that and you have the skill set to match then varsity is your way to go.
 If you just want a more relaxed team, then club is your move.

 Related: How Club Sports Can Keep Your Athletics Career Going